The science of low calorie sweeteners - separating fact from fiction

 A panel discussion was held at the conference to discuss some of the science behind the headlines about sweeteners.
 This was an opportunity to discuss issues such as consumer perceptions of intense sweeteners and specific concerns that people may have about their use.

-The discussion was chaired by Professor Judith Buttriss, Director General, British Nutrition Foundation & Professor John Blundell, Professor of BioPsychology, Institute of Psychological Sciences, University of Leeds.
+The discussion was chaired by Professor Judith Buttriss, Director General, British Nutrition Foundation & Professor John Blundell, Professor of BioPsychology, Institute of Psychological Sciences, University of Leeds and can be viewed in the video below.

 The views expressed are those of the speakers.
 At British Nutrition Foundation conferences, each participating organization is responsible for the accuracy of the information it provides.